 Cottage Grove, Wisconsin | Restaurants

 If you make it to the Cottage Grove at the westernmost end of the Glacial Drumlin State Trail, (or begin there!) there are a couple of great options for food.
-1855 Saloon & Grill, located at 227 County Highway N (right at the trailhead and parking area for the trail) serves burgers, sandwiches, wraps and salads, along with a nice selection of craft beers.
-There is a beautiful extended outdoor patio (and many televisions if you’re looking for those game scores!)
+1855 Saloon & Grill, located at 227 County Highway N is located at the trail head for the Glacial Drumlin State Trail.
+Burgers, sandwiches, wraps and salads are served, along with a selection of craft beers.
+The restaurant has a beautiful extended outdoor patio with several televisions for those checking game scores.

 Flower planters at 1855 Saloon & Grill patio